ShivamSinghSRE/LogCleanUp-Linux/README.md

-# Cleanup Script
+# System Maintenance Script

 ## Overview

-`cleanup_script.sh` is a bash script designed to automate the cleanup of old log files and Elasticsearch indices.
-This script helps maintain a healthy disk space usage by deleting files and indices that are no longer needed.
+`maintenance_script.sh` is a comprehensive bash script designed to automate the maintenance of your system.
+It includes functionalities to clean up old log files, delete old Elasticsearch indices, log memory usage, and log disk usage.

 ## Features